rytmis/bootcamp-wames-labs/02-client-application.md

 ## Uploading and encoding media ##

 Before we can do anything else, we need to connect to Media Services.
-Let's start by adding a method that will contain the upload and encode bits.
+Let's start by adding a method to MainWindow that will contain the upload and encode bits.
 Because we want to keep our UI responsive, let's make use of async support in C#:

 ```CSharp
 private async Task<IJob> UploadAndConvertFile(string accountName, string accountKey, string filePath) {